bbc/bbcrd_vault_collection/README.md

 ------------------------

-The majority of roles automatically pull in the common default variable values defined in the otherwise empty `bbcrd.ansible_vault.common_defaults` role.
+The majority of roles automatically pull in the common default variable values defined in the otherwise empty `bbcrd.vault.common_defaults` role.

 Unseal key management